PM Entertainment: PM Entertainment Group Inc. (1989–2000)

 Around 1989, after splitting from Ronald Gilchrist, Richard (Rick) Pepin and Joseph Merhi started PM Entertainment (PM Entertainment from surnames Pepin-Merhi).
 Based on the successful formula pioneered at City Lights Entertainment, PM Entertainment entered into an exclusive distribution contract with HBO and George Shamieh joined as the third partner and head of sales.
 The first film produced by PM Entertainment was L.A.
 Heat directed by Merhi and starring Lawrence Hilton-Jacobs and Jim Brown.
 The film was quickly followed by two sequels, L.A.
 Vice (1989) and Chance (1990) with Lawrence Hilton-Jacobs reprising his role as Jon Chance.
 He also directed Angels of the City in 1989 and cameos as Jon Chance, but the film's plot is not a sequel to L.A.
 Heat.

 The company began bringing together a company of actors and directors to work over multiple projects, including Wings Hauser, who directed and starred in three films for the company in the early 90s, and Jeff Conaway, who starred in three films and directed Bikini Summer II.

 Although the company focused primarily on the action market and exploitation films, they attempted to diversify into children's films (Magic Kid and Bigfoot: The Unforgettable Encounter) and dramas (Cellblock Sisters: Banished Behind Bars) with limited success.
 During the '90s, PM Entertainment had success within the kickboxing and martial arts genre and championed Cynthia Rothrock and Don "The Dragon" Wilson in multiple film projects.

-In 1996, PM Entertainment diversified into television production with L.A.
-Heat (TV series).
-The tv series is largely unrelated their earlier film, L.A.
-Heat and neither Lawrence Hilton-Jacobs nor his character, Det.
+In 1996, PM Entertainment diversified into television production with the TV series L.A.
+Heat, which is largely unrelated to their earlier film, L.A.
+Heat as neither Lawrence Hilton-Jacobs nor his character, Det.
 Jon Chance, appear in the show.
 Instead, it focuses on Chester "Chase" McDonald (Wolf Larson) and Detective August Brooks (Steven Williams), two Los Angeles police detectives investigating robbery/homicides.
-The series aired on TNT for two seasons beginning March 15, 1999.

-A second tv series, Hollywood Safari, which acted as a continuation of PM Entertainment's 1997 film of the same name and starred Sam J. Jones and Ted Jan Roberts, ran for one season before its cancellation.
+The series aired on TNT for two seasons beginning on March 15, 1999.
+Following the success of L.A.
+Heat, PM developed a second TV series, Hollywood Safari, which acted as a continuation of their 1997 film of the same name with Ted Jan Roberts reprising his role as Josh Johnson and was joined by Sam J. Jones playing his father, Troy.
+The show ran for one season before its cancellation.

 In 1997, PM Entertainment decided that they wanted to double its own facilities on Sun Valley, in order to move to a nearly 15-acre site.